loybaldo/filebliz/README.md

 2. Open the project in VS Code.

+3. Install the dependencies:

+    ```
+    npm install
+    ```

-3. Run the project using the following command:
+4. Run the project using the following command:

     ```powershell
     npm start
     ```

-4. To view the project, go to your web browser and type in http://localhost:3000.
+5. To view the project, go to your web browser and type in http://localhost:3000.